What’s in this topic

 If the system does not find the included CSS files, it searches for the same file names with a

-.
+.less extension.
 This is part of the built-in preprocessing mechanism.
 You can find more information about it in the CSS Preprocessing topic.